p0s0/ParseRbxcdnJavascript/README.md

 # ParseRbxcdnJavascript

-Parses JavaScript packs from rbxcdn
+Parses JavaScript and CSS packs from ROBLOX cdn servers

 # Disclaimer

-i don't like how i got findJavaScriptFileInPack() working in this but whatever it Works
+this is probably poorly written but i don't Care it Works So far